 Did you ever do only 7 reps out of 10 in the weight room because it was too hard?
 Or do reps with less weight, even though you know very well you could do with more?

-That means you are in the comfort zone.
-And you are so deep in it, that you are not willing to work the minimum amount you need to do in order to get in better shape or get stronger in the gym.
+That means you are in your comfort zone.
+You are not willing to work the least amount you need to do to get in better shape or get stronger in the gym.
 When this happens to you, you need to get out of it as soon as possible, or you will be left behind.
 You are not cheating the coach by doing fewer reps, or fewer laps.
 You are only cheating yourself.
-In the end, you will suffer the most because you will be stagnant and other players will come and eventually take your job.
+In the end, you will suffer the most because you will be stagnant and other players will come and take your job.

-This is just something that has been on my mind today as I was working out, and just wanted to share and maybe inspire you to just take action and get out of that comfort zone!
+This was something that has been on my mind today as I was working out.
+I hope it inspired you to take action and get out of that comfort zone!

-I wish you good luck in everything that you do, and if you have any question, please do not hesitate to contact me!
+I wish you good luck in everything that you do, and if you have any questions, please do not hesitate to contact me.